Tag Archives: raising kids

 Before that phone even comes out of the box, you need to set the ground rules.
 This isn’t a lecture.
 It’s a conversation that ends with a signed family contract.
 This contract should cover:

-**Boundaries:** Be crystal clear about when and where the phone is off-limits.
+**Boundaries:** Be crystal clear about when and where the mobile phone is off-limits.
 No phones at the dinner table.
 No phones in the bedroom overnight.
 All phones get put away an hour before bed.
 Period.

 **Privacy:** Talk about what’s okay to share online and what isn’t.
 No full name, no school, no home address.